Signal propagation and linear response in the delay Vicsek model: Signal propagation

 In Fig.~\ref{fig:Dispersion}a-c, we show the main results of this section, which are the dispersion relations for different speeds $v_0$ and time delays $\tau$.
 They were obtained as follows.
 We evaluated the times $T_i$ for the maximum signal strength $\dot{\theta}_i(t)$ for all $N N_{\rm runs}$ particles in all $N_{\rm runs}$ simulation runs.
 Then, we calculated the distances $d_i(T_i)$ from the leader at time $t=0$ to particle $i$.
 Finally, we averaged the values obtained for the individual particles over $N_{\rm runs}$ nearest neighbours (the $\left<\bullet \right>_{nn}$ average introduced in Sec.~\ref{Sec Signal}).
 The relation of both averages is shown in the plot.

-For distances $d_i \approx L_F/2 = 10$ near the boundary of the flock, the dispersion relations are strongly affected by boundary effects, leading to a ``flattening'' of the curves.
+For distances $d_i \approx L_F/2 = 10$ near the boundary of the flock, the dispersion relations are strongly affected by boundary effects, leading to a `flattening' of the curves.
 For all considered speeds, a retardation of the interactions slows the signal propagation through the system.
 In accord with Ref.~\cite{Geiss2021lattice}, the dispersion relations are diffusive ($\left<d_i \right>_{nn} \sim \sqrt{\left<T_i \right>_{nn}}$) for $\tau = 0$ and small speeds $v_0$.
-For a positive $v_0$, increasing $\tau$ leads to gradually more linear dispersion relations with slopes on the order of the leader's speed $v_0 \sin \varphi$ relative to the rest of the flock.
-Specifically, for $v_0=0.1$ and $\varphi = 0.1$ we have $v_0 \sin \varphi\approx 0.01$ and we find the slopes $0.01$ for $\tau = 5$ and $0.8$ for $\tau=20$.
+For a positive $v_0$, increasing $\tau$ leads to gradually more linear dispersion relations with slopes of the order of the leader's speed $v_0 \sin \varphi$ relative to the rest of the flock.
+Specifically, for $v_0=0.1$ and $\varphi = 0.1$ we have $v_0 \sin \varphi\approx 0.01$ and we find the slope $0.01$ for $\tau = 5$ and $\tau=20$.
 For $v_0=0.5$ also the dispersion relation for $\tau=0$ has a significant linear part.
 The slopes corresponding to all measured dispersion relations for this velocity are approximately $0.4$, while $v_0 \sin \varphi\approx 0.5$.
+The agreement between the velocity of the leader relative to the rest of the flock and the slopes of the dispersion relations strongly suggests that the spreading of information is, in these regimes, predominantly due to the convective transport caused by the motion of the leader and not due to the conductive transport effected by the interparticle interactions within the flock.